Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.IntegrationEvents/doc/specific-events/authorization-acceptance-of-terms.md

 The OrgAcceptedTerms record is for establishing integration between the Datahub system, which stores the organization's metering point data, and the Energy Track & Trace™ domain.
-When an organization accepts the terms and conditions, through the API served by the Authorization subsystem, this record is sent to a RabbitMQ message broker and then consumed by the relevant connected systems.
+When an organization accepts the terms and conditions, through the API served by the Authorization subsystem, this record is sent to a RabbitMQ message broker and then consumed by the Datahub 2 (DH2) system.
-This is to ensure that the organization's metering point data can be properly accessed, and processed, across the Energy Track & Trace™ domain.
+This is to ensure that the organization's metering point data can be accessed, and processed, by establishing integration between the Datahub 2 (DH2) system and the Energy Track & Trace™ domain.

 ## Event Details